Updated on September 6th, 2023

 Our first job was to grab food for the baboons – bread (from a local bakery who donates out of date stock), mielie pap (cooked corn & a staple diet for most of the animals) & a few nectarines & strawberries (again donations from Woolworths) as treats.
 There were 2 large enclosures for the adult baboons & feeding them involved throwing handfuls of food over the fence in 5 separate stops.
-As with all the animals, they eat in a hierarchy so by spreading the food around, we made sure that all members of the group had a chance to get food.
+As with all the animals, they eat in a hierarchy.
+Therefore by spreading the food around, all members of the group had a chance to get food.

 In the second enclosure, there were a number of babies as a wild male had entered the enclosure & been busy a few months ago.
 You could tell instantly which one he was – aggressive & with a different demeanour to the rest who have been raised in captivity.

-We also left a bucket of bread for the wild baboons as this prevents them from trying to get into the enclosures to steal the food.
+We also left a bucket of bread for the wild baboons.
+This prevents them from trying to get into the enclosures to steal the food.

-The African wild dogs were amazing and a special treat to feed as they are now an endangered species across the continent.
+The African wild dogs were amazing and a special treat to feed.
+They are now an endangered species across the continent.
 We fed a group of 5, which involved opening the gate & putting a couple of huge chunks of meat at the entrance while our co-ordinator distracted them & kept them back.
 My tent mate, Linda had told me that they went to feed a different pack of wild dogs before I arrived at camp & had a sweepstake on how long it would take for the dogs to devour a carcass.
-It was apparently a sight to behold as the vicious enthusiasm of this pack of 12 took 13 minutes to strip off all the meat.
+It was apparently a sight to behold.
+The vicious enthusiasm of this pack of 12 took 13 minutes to strip off all the meat.
 Wow!

 Most frightening of all was feeding the big lion, Kilimanjaro.
 As we approached he made his presence known with incredibly loud roaring.
-We were told he has been in a bad mood for the last few days so we may not be able to stay long…no kidding!
+We were told he has been in a bad mood for the last few days.
+We may not be able to stay long…no kidding!